Data protection statement / Privacy statement on the processing of personal data related to websites set up under EU-funded projects

-Personal data processing is the responsibility of the International Cooperation and Legal Affairs Department deputy director, acting as the delegated EUIPO data controller.
+Personal data processing is the responsibility of the Institutional and Cooperation Department director, acting as the delegated EUIPO data controller.

-Personal data is processed by the EU-Funded Awareness and Communication Officer, EU-funded project management teams, International Cooperation Service, EU-funded team (EUIPO), Communication Service (EUIPO) and the service providers for photos and videos.
+Personal data is processed by the EU-Funded Awareness and Communication Officer, EU-funded project management teams, International Cooperation Service, EU-funded team (EUIPO), Communication Service (EUIPO) and the service providers for photos, videos and for web hosting.

 4. Who has access to your personal data and to whom is it disclosed?

 Personal data is published on the websites and social media and available to the general public.

 Information concerning the people shown in multimedia, photos or any other audiovisual item or whose name is displayed in a document produced within the scope of EU-funded projects, and (if you decide to subscribe to our newsletter), your email address, will only be shared with those people required to implement such measures on a need-to-know basis.
 Personal data is not used for any other purposes or disclosed to any other recipient.

 The projects social media will be managed by the project management teams, in particular by the project Awareness and Communication Officer who will be based in the region/country of the project, the EU-funded Communication Officers in the EUIPO International Cooperation Service and the Communication Service.

 Personal data which form part of the website content will be hosted by the service provider within the EU as the Office can choose a specific region for the data location.